First, let's pick your money goal

 Great!
 You want to plan for your retirement.

-If you have a workplace retirement plan, and they offer any sort of employer match, don’t miss out (it's basically free money).
+There's no cost or minimum to open your account.4 Remember, if you have a workplace retirement plan and your employer offers any sort of match, don’t miss out (it’s basically free money).

 Roth IRA